chukong/SampleGame-WagonWar/README.md

 * Import the google-play-service-lib package and libcocos2dx in Eclipse as the dependent libraries of Cocos2d-x project.

 * Replace your app_id, leaderboards_id and achievements_id in *proj.android/AndroidMainfest.xml* and *Classes/GPGSChecker.cpp*.
-Don't forget to add your google test account to the whitelist in Google Play Developer Console.
+Don't forget to add your Google test account to the whitelist in Google Play Developer Console.

 * Complie and Run.